ibm-cloud-docs/vpc/lb-overview.md

 The required authorization between the load balancer and certificate manager must be set to prevent errors in your load balancer.
 {: important}

-Only Transport Layer Security (TLS) 1.2 is supported.
+Only Transport Layer Security (TLS) 1.2 and 1.3 are supported.
 The following lists the supported ciphers (in order of precedence):

 * `TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384`
 * `TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256`